 Synopsis: appreciating the opportunity given to Jewish people at this time of year, to beseech G-d, as both a father figure and a King.
-The children will explore and understand the differences between G-d as Father and a King and how this helps the focus of our prayers They will be learning and recalling other aspects of the Jewish new year, Yom Kippur, Succot, Shemini Atzeret and Simchat Torah.
+The children will explore and understand the differences between G-d as Father and a King and how this helps the focus of our prayers.
+They will be learning and recalling other aspects of the Jewish new year, Yom Kippur, Succot, Shemini Atzeret and Simchat Torah.
 Key Vocabulary: Rosh Hashanah, Shofar, Yom Kippur, Sukkot, Teshuva, Simchat Torah, Forgiveness, Synagogue, Torah, Bracha, Arba Minim, Sukka, Lulav, Etrog, Haddasim, Aravot, Shehecheyanu, Avinu.
-Malkeinu, Melech, Av Knowledge By the end of this unit of work pupils should be able to: To know how to decode 3, 4 and 5 letter words with increased fluency To know the sounds of all the vowels To decode Hebrew with an increased proficiency, from various Hebrew texts To know that from Rosh Hashana, we refer to G-d as King and a Father To know the difference between G-d as our father and as our King To recall key messages of Jonah and how we can apply these to our own lives To recall key laws and traditions of Succot and know the reasons for the Arba Minim being taken on Succot To know the key Tefillot in Pesukei D'zimra To know the moral values displayed in the Parashat Hashavua.
-Skills By the end of this unit of work pupils should be able to: Blend all letters with all vowels Decode all Hebrew words Read the Avinu Malkeinu prayer Explain the difference between G-d as our King and our Father.
+Malkeinu, Melech, Av Knowledge By the end of this unit of work pupils should be able to: To start to know the script form for each of the Hebrew letters To know that from Rosh Hashana, we refer to G-d as King and a Father To know the difference between G-d as our father and as our King To recall key messages of Jonah and how we can apply these to our own lives To recall key laws and traditions of Succot and know the reasons for the Arba Minim being taken on Succot To know the key Tefillot in Pesukei D'zimra To know the moral values displayed in the Parashat Hashavua.
+Skills By the end of this unit of work pupils should be able to: To be able to decode some script letters Read the Avinu Malkeinu prayer Explain the difference between G-d as our King and our Father.
 Present factual information about the festival of Succot.
 Read the Brachot (Blessings), which are said before waving the Arba Minim (4 Species) on the first day of the festival and why it is similar to the bracha for washing our hands Read key parts of Pesukei D'zimra and explain their meaning Explain and demonstrate key values learnt from the Parashat Hashavua.
-Possible activities you could use: Ivrit reading programme, Siddur, IWB and JI Tap, Machzor To stand in the Succah, waving the Arba Minim Tribe Succot programmes, Experiencing the artefacts associated with the Chaggei Tishrei Creating a 'Guide to the Festival' for Succot Possible trips or performances: Visit from Tribe Succah van Special assemblies for the Yamim Noraim, Succot and Simchat Torah Visiting different Succot in the local area (Adanese Synagogue) Suggestions for assessment: Written record of Jewish learning Hebrew reading record (Ivrit) Design own Arba Minim guide Topic web of progression of knowledge Marking and feedback Links to wider curriculum: Maths- measurements of the Arba Minim, Literacy - using reading, writing and listening skills to demonstrate understanding of festivals, Geography - Directions of the compass PSHCE- rights and responsibilities, caring for others Science/Geography - seasons, qualities of wood, water cycle
+Possible activities you could use: Ivrit reading programme, Siddur, IWB and JI Tap, Machzor To stand in the Succah, waving the Arba Minim Tribe Succot programmes, Experiencing the artefacts associated with the Chaggei Tishrei Creating a 'Guide to the Festival' for Succot Possible trips or performances: Visit from Tribe Succah van Special assemblies for the Yamim Noraim, Succot and Simchat Torah Visiting different Succot in the local area (Adanese Synagogue) Written record of Jewish learning Hebrew reading record (Ivrit) Design own Arba Minim guide Topic web of progression of knowledge Marking and feedback Maths- measurements of the Arba Minim, Literacy - using reading, writing and listening skills to demonstrate understanding of festivals, Geography - Directions of the compass PSHCE- rights and responsibilities, caring for others Science/Geography - seasons, qualities of wood, water cycle